 Welcome to the first in our Discover Turkey series of articles.

-Friday 10th November saw the 79th anniversary of the death of Mustafa Kemal Atatürk, the founding father of the Turkish Republic and it seems right to start by taking a look at the life of this much-loved leader.
+Friday 10th November saw the 79th anniversary of the death of Mustafa Kemal Atatürk, the founding father of the Turkish Republic.

 Mustafa Kemal Atatürk